rebusgs/infrastructure-worldwind-devansh/README.md

 # USGS Visualization Portal
 A beta of the USGS WorldWind visualization project.
-This repository provides users access to various existing data sets hosted online and allows them to project these data simultaneously onto NASA's open-source 3D globe (NASA WorldWind).
+This tool, built using the WorldWind Platform, provides users access to various existing data sets hosted online and allows them to display these data simultaneously onto an open-source 3D globe.
+Similar in nature to NASA WorldWind.

 # Hosting
 Project is currently hosted at: